What types of organizations does the Foundation support?

 Is a letter of inquiry required before submitting a proposal?

-A letter of inquiry is not required, but one may be sent if there is uncertainty about a grant request being a match for The Foundation.
+A letter of inquiry is not required, but one may be submitted online via the grantee portal if there is uncertainty about a grant request being a match for the Foundation.
+This is recommended for grantees that are new to the Foundation, or current/previous grantees that are seeking funding for a new program.

 Are grant requests required to be in a particular form?

-All grant requests must be submitted through The Foundation’s online application.
+All letters of inquiry and grant requests must be submitted online through the Foundation’s grantee portal*.

-The Foundation launched a new grant portal on March 2, 2020.
+*Please note that the Foundation launched a new online platform on March 2, 2020.
 ALL organizations must create an account through the new portal in order to submit requests and reports.

 Can a meeting be scheduled to discuss a possible grant request?